Current Graduate Students

 Ian Clifford (PhD Student)

-The College of Idaho, BA Environmental Studies, Creative Writing/English, minors in Biology, Prof. Development, Classics
+The College of Idaho, BA Environmental Studies, Creative Writing/English

 Research Interests: